fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 $$

-Implementing the metric itself is straight forward, and now a new class of geodesic may be traced: those with non-zero charge per unit mass $q$, which therefore interact electromagnetically with the central singularity.
+Implementing the metric itself is straight forward, allowing for a new class of metric to be traced, namely those with non-zero charge per unit mass $q$.
+These are the particles which interact electromagnetically with the central singularity.
+We consider only time-like geodesics with charge.

-These have been studied in a number of papers, for example [Schroven, Hackmann and Lämmerzahl (2017)](#fndef:kris)[^kris], which studies in detail the innermost stable circular orbit (ISCO) for different charge configuration, and the effect this has on accreting matter of negative (electrons) and positive charge (protons/ions).
-There is also the earlier paper by [Hackmann and Xu (2013)](#fndef:hackmann)[^hackmann], which explores more generally the orbits of charged particles in the Kerr-Newman spacetime and classifies them into a number of classes to describe their behaviour.
-These works, and references therein, use the Hamilton-Jacobi formalism to calculate an effective potential on the four-velocity components, and use this to infer stable (circular) orbits and the ISCO.
-I would instead like to study this from a step back, directly from the 2nd order geodesic equation, with an Ansatz for the Lorentz force
+These have been discussed in a number of papers, for example [Schroven, Hackmann and Lämmerzahl (2017)](#fndef:kris)[^kris], which studies in detail the innermost stable circular orbit (ISCO) for different charge configuration, and the effect this has on accreting matter of negative (electrons) and positive charge (protons/ions).
+There is also the earlier paper by [Hackmann and Xu (2013)](#fndef:hackmann)[^hackmann], which explores more generally the orbits of charged particles in the Kerr-Newman spacetime and classifies them to describe their behaviour.
+These works, and references therein, use the Hamilton-Jacobi formalism with the Carter constant to calculate an effective potential on the four-velocity components, and use this to infer stable (circular) orbits and the ISCO.
+I would instead like to study this from a step back, directly from the 2nd order geodesic equation, using modern numerical methods.
+This means adding an Ansatz for the Lorentz force

 $$
 \label{eq:geod}
 \frac{\d^2}{\d \lambda^2} x^\mu = - \tensor{\Gamma}{\mu}{\alpha\beta} \dot{x}^\alpha \dot{x}^\beta + q \tensor{F}{\mu}{\alpha} \dot{x}^\alpha,
 $$

 where $\tensor{F}{\mu}{\alpha}$ is the Faraday tensor, and the dot denotes differentiation with respect to affine time $\lambda$.
-This second-order ordinary differential equation may be solved with some initial position $x^\mu$ and 3-velocity $\vec{\dot{x}}$, as $\dot{x}^t$ is constrained via
+The second-order ordinary differential equation may be solved with some initial position $x^\mu$ and 3-velocity $\vec{\dot{x}}$, as $\dot{x}^t$ is constrained via

 $$
 \label{eq:constraint}